High Fiber Foods List: The Importance of High Fiber Foods for a Healthy Colon and a Stable Weight

 A healthy diet is the foundation of a healthy body.
 Fiber is an important part of that foundation.
 Hemroids, constipation and IBS are only some of the conditions suffered by a lack of fiber in the diet.
 Insufficient fiber can also contribute to a lack of energy and /or a sluggish constitution.

 Fiber has been noted to reduce other health risks; diabetes and heart disease.
 For those needing or wanting to lose weight, eating more fiber can aid weight loss as high fiber foods leave you fuller for longer and take longer to chew.
+Eating more fiber not only aids weight loss but helps you to stabilise your weight too.
+A stable weight is very important, yo-yo weight fluctuation is tough on your body and extremely unhealthy.

 There are numerous foods to choose from when it comes to high fiber content.
 However if you don't eat a lot of fiber, but want to increase your intake, introduce small portions of high fiber foods gradually into your diet over a period of weeks to prevent any upset to your system.